yaya2devops/cloudblog/clbyvixfr000208mkepithjx9.md

 That's it!
 GreatJob.
 You can verify that Prometheus is running by visiting http://localhost:9090 in your web browser.
 The Prometheus UI should now be accessible.

 Start your monitoring Journey!
+Some common use cases for Prometheus include monitoring the performance of servers, tracking the health of applications, and monitoring the usage of resources such as CPU, memory, and disk space.
+You can gain valuable insights into the performance and health of your systems and be better prepared to handle any issues that may arise.

-At this level, you can proceed doing the following:
+At this level, you can proceed doing these steps:
 - Set up alerts and create Alert rules.
 -  Visualize and analyze data.
 -  Monitor Third party Applications